A path integral approach to sparse non-Hermitian random matrices: Introduction

 All of the aforementioned results are applicable to dense matrices, for which the number of non-zero entries per row $p$ scales with the dimension of the matrix $N \gg1$.
 However, there are many systems \cite{metz2019spectral, rogers2009cavity, susca2021cavity} where $p$ is small compared with the system size, i.e. $p \ll N$.
 Such matrices are termed sparse.
 Applications of sparse random matrices include supercooled liquids \cite{cavagna1999analytic}, Anderson localization and diffusion on networks \cite{hatano1996localization, biroli1999single, baron2021persistent, chalker1990anderson, harris1981mean, kim1985density}, and particularly complex ecosystems \cite{marcus2022local, mambuca2022dynamical, valigi2023local, akjouj2022feasibility}.

-A general characterization of the eigenvalue spectra of sparse random matrices has proved a somewhat more difficult challenge than for dense matrices.
-This is largely due to the fact that there is not the same degree of so-called universality \cite{taovukrishnapur2010} of results.
-That is, in the dense case, results like the elliptic law \cite{sommers} are seen only to depend on the variance and covariance of the matrix elements.
-In contrast, the shape of the eigenvalue spectrum can vary greatly for sparse matrices \cite{rogers2009cavity, metz2019spectral}, depending more intricately on the details of the distribution from which the non-zero elements are drawn.
+A general characterization of the eigenvalue spectra of sparse random matrices has proved a somewhat more difficult challenge than for dense matrices \cite{metz2019spectral}.
+This is largely due to the fact that there is not the same degree of so-called universality \cite{taovukrishnapur2010, bai2010spectral, nguyen2015elliptic} of results.
+That is, in the dense case, the eigenvalue density (characterised by the elliptic law in the asymmetric case \cite{sommers, girko1986elliptic}) is seen only to depend on the variance and covariance of the matrix elements.
+In contrast, the shape of the eigenvalue spectrum can vary greatly for sparse matrices \cite{rogers2009cavity, metz2019spectral}, depending more intricately on the details of the distribution from which the non-zero elements are drawn (i.e. on the higher-order moments).

-In this work, we aim to address this issue by extending an approach that was developed in Ref. \cite{baron2022eigenvalues}.
-We provide a new path integral method of calculating the eigenvalue spectra of non-Hermitian random matrices.
-We use this method to perform a perturbative analysis, with the help of Feynman diagrams \cite{hertz2016path}, and thus provide simple closed-form expressions for the sparse corrections to the elliptic and semi-circle laws \cite{sommers} as a series in $1/p$.
+In this work, we aim to address this issue by extending the path-integral approach of Ref. \cite{baron2022eigenvalues} to calculate the eigenvalue spectra of non-Hermitian \cite{JANIK1997603,fyodorov2003random} random matrices.
+We use this method to perform a perturbative analysis, with the help of Feynman diagrams \cite{hertz2016path}, and thus provide simple closed-form expressions for the sparse corrections to the elliptic and semi-circle laws \cite{sommers, girko1986elliptic} as a series in $1/p$.
 These results only depend on a small number of statistics of the non-zero matrix elements, and therefore apply to many different ensembles of sparse matrix.

 In addition to presenting new results for sparse matrices, the aim of this work is also to exhibit the strengths of the path integral method for calculating the eigenvalue spectrum \cite{baron2022eigenvalues}.
 This method has several advantages over others: